ysitta/Neural_Network/quiz.md

 ## 2.3 Building Architecture (define cost function and optimizer)

 In this step, we still need to do several settings before the model is ready for training.
 Then, we should compile the model by defining the loss, optimizer type, and evaluation metrics.
 Please compile the model by setting these parameters:
-- categorical crossentropy as loss function
+- categorical cross-entropy as loss function
 - adam as the optimizer with learning rate 0.001
 - used the accuracy as the metrics